-The pictures 1-15 on the map were taken within the Old Town area, which covers not only the historical center but also the Schloßberg hill and the City park.
+The Old Town area, covers not only the historical center but also the Schloßberg hill and the City park.

 This Eggenberg Palace is a Baroque building complex built by the Eggenberg family in the 17th Century, and it's open for visitors.
 It is included in the UNESCO list of World Cultural Heritage Sites.

 The palace is located on the western side of Graz, about 3.3 kilometers from Hauptplatz and 1.9 kilometers from the train/bus station.